osohq/oso/docs/content/node/getting-started/quickstart/index.md

  ```

 The `allow` rule is the top-level rule that we use to say who can do what in our application.
-In this case, we are delegating to Oso's built-in `role_allow` rule which implements all the
+In this case, we are delegating to Oso's built-in `role_allows` rule which implements all the
-authorization logic for role-based access control based on the data we provide in `actor_role`
+authorization logic for role-based access control based on the data we provide in `actor_has_role_for_resource`
 and `resource`.

-An `actor_role` rule looks up role objects that are associated with an actor.
+An `actor_has_role_for_resource` rule looks up role objects that are associated with an actor.
 Role objects are of the form `{name: "the-role-name", resource: TheResourceObject}`.
 The Oso builtin roles will look up this rule, so this is required.